4 weeks

 Research

-With my script and interview questions prepared, I conducted 3 user interviews with my participants via Skype.
-This gave me some insights into their experiences with vocabulary apps and identify their pain points when it comes to learning a new language.
+With a prepared script and interview questions, I conducted three user interviews via Skype.
+These sessions provided valuable insights into participants’ experiences with vocabulary apps and revealed their main pain points in learning a new language.

 User Interviews